topologicalhurt/Thesis/README.md

 ___
 ### _Connections_ (Buses, 'Routing matrices', Pipes, AXI etc...)

 > [Audio ensemble cores](#audio-ensemble-cores) need to communicate with each other, the off-FPGA infrastructure (_I.e.
-See: [Zynq Z-2 docs](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/695/DFR0600_Web.pdf)_ & additionally need to frequently report their status or have their state piped into other elements or access shared pools of memory like when doing sampling or granular synthesis.
+See: [Pynq Z-2 docs](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/695/DFR0600_Web.pdf)_ & additionally need to frequently report their status or have their state piped into other elements or access shared pools of memory like when doing sampling or granular synthesis.

 > [!NOTE]
 > There is some notable overlap here with _Deferred analysis_.
 That is, elements that are used in connective paths are not mutually exclusive with other elements, particularly those that have a role in deciding the footprint of the fabric.
 The routing matrix, for instance, is a state based input into the [allocator algorithms](#software--allocator-based-system-architecture-overview)